 On the left, the globe = public – anything you post to your timeline with this option means it’s available to everyone (whether or not they’re logged in to Facebook, it’s very public).
 The middle one that looks like two heads = friends and this will be visible to any of your friends.
 The gear icon on the right indicates the post has been shared with a restricted group of your friends, or some other custom setting.

-Note that if you tag a friend (by writing @ theirname [without the space] in the post) then your friend’s friends will ALSO be able to see your post (the icon looks the same as the friends one though).
+Note that if you tag a friend (by writing @ theirname [without the space] in the post) then your friend’s friends will ALSO be able to see your post (the icon looks very similar to the friends one though).

 To access and amend these options when writing your new post click on the grey option in the screenshot below.
 Mine says ‘Friends’ as that’s my default setting, yours might be different.
 When you click on it it will go blue and all the options will appear.

 There are lots of options to pick from – if you want to throw a surprise party for someone pick the ‘Friends except…’ to hide it from them, or you can choose the Custom option and select which friends will be able to see the post.
-You can also create preset groups here too (I think I created a ‘Gig’ one, looks like it, bit surprised if I created a theatre one though [though I do recommend Travesties at the RTC if you’re in New York]).
+You can also create preset groups here too.

 You can check any previous post you’ve published to see what its options were.

 I think that once you change your posting settings for a single post then Facebook may tend to default to that option for your next post – so you may need to keep an active eye on things.